-Quickstart: Debug and iterate with Visual Studio Code and .NET Core on Kubernetes using Azure Dev Spaces (Visual Studio Code)
+Quickstart: Debug and iterate on Kubernetes: Visual Studio Code and .NET Core - Azure Dev Spaces

 In this guide, you will learn how to:

 - Set up Azure Dev Spaces with a managed Kubernetes cluster in Azure.

 - Iteratively develop code in containers using Visual Studio Code.